Skip to main content

 To complete a comprehensive risk assessment, campuses should focus on four primary evaluations:

-• Site assessment: Reviews specific features of the campus, including building access control measures, visibility around building exteriors, compliance with architectural standards for individuals with functional or access needs, emergency vehicle access and the structural integrity of the buildings
+• Site assessment: Reviews specific features of the campus, including building access control measures, visibility around building exteriors, compliance with architectural standards for individuals with functional or accessibility needs, emergency vehicle access, and the structural integrity of the buildings

 • Culture and climate assessment: Assesses student and staff perceptions of their safety while working to address problem behaviors